-- (G) Thanksgiving Day;
+- (H) Thanksgiving Day;

-- (H) The Friday after Thanksgiving;
+- (I) The Friday after Thanksgiving;

-- (I) Christmas Day on December 25;
+- (J) Christmas Day on December 25;

-- (J) Every day appointed by the Governor as a holiday.
+- (K) Every day appointed by the Governor as a holiday; and,

+- (L) Any day declared by the University President as a paid holiday.

 Section 2.
 Special Day(s).
 In addition to the holidays specified in this Article, full time employees shall receive eight (8) hours of paid leave.
 Part-time, seasonal and job share employees shall receive a prorated share of eight (8) hours of paid leave at their regular straight time rate of pay based upon the same percentage or fraction of month, as they are normally scheduled to work.

-Paid leave granted in this Section, shall be accrued by all employees employed as of December 24 of each year.
-Employees may request the option of using this paid leave on the work day before or after Christmas, the work day before or after New Year's Day or, when these days are not available to an employee, on another day of the employee's choice; provided that approved usage of this leave shall be granted on a basis which shall preclude the closure of facilities.
-However, the day must be used no later than June 30th of that fiscal year or it is forfeited and is not compensable.
+Paid leave granted in this Section, shall be accrued by all employees employed as of November 15 of each year.
+Employees may request the option of using this paid leave on any mutually agreeable day between, and including, the day before Thanksgiving and January 31.
+Where no day during this time can be mutually agreed upon, another day of the employee's choice shall be granted; provided that approved usage does not create the closure of facilities.
+This day must be used no later than June 30 of that fiscal year or it is forfeited and is not compensable.

-- Section 3.
+Section 3.
 Holiday Eligibility.
 All employees will receive up to eight (8) hours of holiday pay for recognized holidays in Section 1 above, pursuant to (A), (B) and (C) below.
-Holiday pay shall be based on an eight (8) hour day. - (A) Full time employees shall receive eight (8) hours of holiday pay, provided they are in pay status at least one-half (1/2) of the last work day before the holiday and one-half (1/2) of the first work day after the holiday. - (B) Part-time and hourly employees shall receive a prorated share of the eight (8) hours of holiday pay based on the same percentage, or fraction of month as they are normally scheduled to work.
+Holiday pay shall be based on an eight (8) hour day.

+(A) Full time employees shall receive eight (8) hours of holiday pay, provided they are in pay status at least one-half (1/2) of the last scheduled work day before the holiday and one-half (1/2) of the first scheduled work day after the holiday.

+(B) Part-time and hourly employees shall receive a prorated share of the eight (8) hours of holiday pay based on the same percentage, or fraction of month as they are normally scheduled to work.
 To be eligible for this pay, such employees must be in pay status at least one-half (1/2) of the last scheduled work day before the holiday and one-half (1/2) of the first scheduled work day after the holiday, provided such scheduled work days occur within seven (7) calendar days before and after the holiday.